Instadapp/dsa-connectors/README.md

 ## How to add a new connector

 You can create a new PR to add a new connector.
-To get the PR merged, certain requirements needs to be met which will be explained here.
+To get the PR merged, certain requirements need to be met which will be explained here.

 ### New connector should follow the current directory structure